 The method in which backup is taken in MySQL and SQL is slightly different.

 It is difficult to determine which is better between SQL and MySQL as SQL is a versatile language, while MySQL is a powerful and popular open-source database management system.
-To use MySQL database effectively, you need to understand SQL well; both technologies must be combined to manage resources and customers effectively.
+To use MySQL and other database management systems and tools effectively, you need to understand SQL well; both technologies must be combined to manage resources and customers effectively.

 FAQS